 Besom Pockets are inset pockets seen on a man’s suit jacket made with a narrow welted edge above the pocket opening. (welt pockets)

 It is a double-besom pocket if both edges have welts.
-You can find the most common styles of pockets used in suit jackets in the picture below.
+The picture below shows you the most common style of pockets used in suit jackets.

 3. Breast pocket

-The pocket seen on the upper chest area (left) on men’s jackets.
+Breast pocket is seen on the upper chest area (left) on men’s jackets.
 A Besom pocket is a breast pocket.

 4. Cowl Pocket

-These are pockets which have the capacity to expand if there is a need.
-This expandability is contained in its design like folds, pleats, tucks and gathers.
+These are pockets that can expand if there is a need.
+This expandability is contained in its design, like folds, pleats, tucks, and gathers.

-You can make a tucked pocket with a central tuck containing the extra fabric or gathered pocket which gathers to the top edge of the pocket.
-An Accordion pocket is the most common expandable pocket with folds in the sides allowing it to expand and enable you to fill the pocket with all your things.
+You can make a tucked pocket with a central tuck containing the extra fabric or a gathered pocket that gathers to the top edge of the pocket.
+An Accordion pocket is the most common expandable pocket with folds in the sides, allowing it to expand and enabling you to fill the pocket with all your things.

 The cargo pocket is an expandable pocket with a flap usually seen in pants by the name cargo pants.
 Check out the tutorial to make a cargo pocket